Barnaby Ridge

 Following a logging road

-When the road ended, we headed to the edge of the forest left of the drainage.
+When the road ended, we headed to the edge of the forest left of the drainage

-More bushwhacking than we cared for.
+More bushwhacking than we cared for

-Travel was easier in the trees when there was no deadfall.
+Travel was easier in the trees when there was no deadfall

 Edible berries (clockwise): Oregon grapes, raspberries, Saskatoon and thimble berries

-We continued up the drainage.
+We continued climbing alongside the drainage

 Mount Haig and Gravenstafel Ridge behind

-We'll soon be hit by wind-driven rain.
+After crossing the drainage, we'll soon be hit by wind-driven rain

-Mist forms and flows up the mountain.
+Mist formed and flowed up the mountain

-A scree slog to the ridge
+It's a scree slog to the ridge

 Heading to the summit from the ridge.
 Last year we reached the red peak (right) after climbing

-Southfork Mountain.
+Southfork Mountain

 The summit

-Panorama from the summit
+Looking south across a basin from the summit